christopherii/forty-jekyll-theme/about_us.md

 Researcher @ Google Brain.
 Applied Mathematics / Computer Science / Economics @ Harvard.
 Top 10 in the nation in college Ultimate Frisbee Callahan voting.
 Creator of a distributed deep learning library for Spark.
 Writing *Abstraction*.
 His research focuses on meta-learning, representation learning, causality, safety.

 ### Christopher Read
-Too, too much bloodless abstraction, disembodied skull — dead bone.
-We are all sculptors of self.
-Where is this thing you say you are?
-In this age of abundance, where the demand of survival have given way to the need for restraint, where the ignorant have given way to the over-educated, where the hungry have given way to the bloated and rotund, the critical task is judgment — judgment under endless choice!
-It is the ultimate choice to decide on a self.
-It is the last question, the only real, at-bottom question: how do you become what you are?

-An impossibly high-dimensional problem, the second most complicated problem in existence.
-This problem, like all problems, is a problem of information.
-It has a structure.
-There is a law.
-And to know these laws is to literally recreate the world at will.
-It is to solve the problem of problems.

-Christopher seeks these laws.
+Say that we are all sculptors of self.
+Do we not, in clear moments, feel those bloodless abstractions, those pale imitations of life, those constructions of mind, that self-disembodied head and dead bone, which ground out _nowhere_.
+You say you are such-and-such a person, as if even our greatest archaeologists could find you!

+But more seriously, how to become what you are is one difficult instance of a high-dimensional problem — the highest or second highest, and good fodder.
+Like all problems, it can be cast as an abstract structure.
+These structures operate according to laws.
+To know the laws is to answer the only real, at-bottom question: solving the problem of problems.
+Christopher is constructing a solution.

 Machine Learning & Data Science @ Brex.
 History @ Harvard.
 Top 10 in the nation: most perfect AP scores.
 Founder-CEO-CTO @ Legion, a machine learning cryptocurrency trading outfit.
 Founder @ Archangel, a venture capital firm.
 Writing *Ambition*.
 He works towards “suffering from a respectable delusion.”